WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 - Compare model performance based on clinical impact (ClinVar)

   Moving further, we could compare the model performance by considering ClinVar clinical significance (`CLNSIG` column) as 'gold standard'.
 Note that we just assume the `CLNSIG` as 'gold standard' for tutorial purpose, in reality this might be complicated and you need to consider many other aspects (like review status on ClinVar) as well.
+If you want to further filter the ClinVar annotation with the "review status" (also called Star in ClinVar), you could use the column `CLNREVSTAT`.
+The `CLNREVSTAT` will a be string and the tranform table could be found on the website here (https://www.ncbi.nlm.nih.gov/clinvar/docs/review_status/).

 As we only have very few 'Pathonigenic' variants, we will only focus on the 'Benign' variants, and we assume better tool will classify these variants all as 'Benign' variants and they should have relative high AF.
 Run the folloing python script to get the result:

 ```
 import pandas as pd